 'Roaming' is what it's called when your phone connects to a mobile network in another country.
 UK mobile network providers have agreements in place with providers in other countries, so that you don't lose connection when you go abroad.

-Previously, you could roam in Europe using your existing call, text and data allowances at no extra cost.
+Previously, you could roam in Europe using your existing call, text and data allowances at no extra cost (known as free roaming).
 But post-Brexit, three of the major providers (EE, Vodafone and Three) have re-introduced roaming charges.

 If you're with a provider that charges for roaming in the country you're planning on taking a trip to, don't worry, we've got a whole host of tips to help you cut costs, whether you're heading to Europe or travelling further afield.